2023-09-11 06:30:00

 A first rescue on board Air France

 “My name is Vincent Liu-Bousquel, I am 34 years old and I am an anesthetist-resuscitator in Nice.
-I would like to tell you about a rescue experience on board an airliner that happened to me on an Air France 267 flight flying from Seoul to Icheon – Paris CDG on August 26, 2023.
+I would like to tell you regarding a rescue experience on board an airliner that happened to me on an Air France 267 flight flying from Seoul to Icheon – Paris CDG on August 26, 2023.

 To begin with, karma definitely doing things well, a similar experience had taken place six months previously on board an Air France flight from Paris to Bucharest.
 A cabin announcement called for a doctor for temporary discomfort.
 Seeing no one come forward, I went to the patient.